December 14, 2019

-The two major parties are Cavalcada dels Reis (January 5), a huge Epiphany parade that winds up on the iconic La Rambla, and Festa dels Tres Tombs (January 17), a week-long celebration of music, feasting and pageantry in honour of the patron saint, that takes place in Sant Antoni.
+The two major parties are Cavalcada de Reis (January 5), a huge Epiphany parade that winds up on the iconic La Rambla, and Festa dels Tres Tombs (January 17), a week-long celebration of music, feasting and pageantry in honour of patron saint, Antoni.

-Barcelona’s main attractions, meanwhile, are likely to be much quieter in January so it’s a good month to visit the likes of the Sagrada Familia (Carrer de Mallorca, 401, 08013 Barcelona), Pac Guell (08024 Barcelona), Museu Picasso (Carrer Montcada, 15-23, 08003 Barcelona) and the Museu Nacional d'Art de Catalunya ( Palau Nacional, Parc de Montjuïc, s/n, 08038 Barcelona).
+Barcelona’s main attractions, meanwhile, are likely to be much quieter in January so it’s a good month to visit the likes of the Sagrada Familia, Park Guell, Museu Picasso and the Museu Nacional d'Art de Catalunya.

 Madrid can be cold in January, but a lack of rain means it’s dry, the skies are clear and it’s generally a pleasant month visit – at least by British winter standards, anyway.

-As a major city with a thriving population, you won’t find a shortage of things to do, even if the tourism crowds are refreshingly low, either.
-Take a crisp stroll through the elegant Buen Retiro Park (Plaza de la Indipendencia 7, 28001) before paying a visit to the magnificent Prado Museum (Paseo del Prado,s/n, 28014), home to some of the world’s greatest masterpieces.
+As a major city with a thriving population, there isn’t a shortage of things to do, even if the tourism crowds are refreshingly low.
+Take a crisp stroll through the elegant Buen Retiro Park before paying a visit to the magnificent Prado Museum, home to some of the world’s greatest masterpieces.

 Foodies visiting in January won’t want to miss the Gastrofestival Madrid at the end of the month.
 Meanwhile, football fanatics may want to see one of Madrid’s great teams in action – Real and Atletico – as the Spanish La Liga restarts after the winter break.